Chart Color Schemes

 Narre Warren South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 37 projects that could impact this region.
-Notable projects include Hunt Club Village Shopping Centre Expansion, Kala Primary School (formerly Casey Central Primary School - interim name), Berwick South Development Plan, and Hunt Club Estate.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 37 projects likely to impact the area.
+Key projects include Hunt Club Village Shopping Centre Expansion, Kala Primary School (formerly Casey Central Primary School - interim name), Berwick South Development Plan, and Hunt Club Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.